wolf-math/aaronwolfdev/docs/Coding/javascript/language_reference/number.md

 ## Definition

 A `Number` is a numeric data type in JavaScript.
-JavaScript uses the IEEE 754 double-precision floating-point format for all numbers, meaning there's no separate integer type.
-Numbers can be integers or floating-point values.
+JavaScript uses the IEEE 754 double-precision floating-point format for all numbers, meaning **numbers can be integers or floating-point values**.

 ```javascript
 > typeof 42